-1. Launch the RCU packaged with your Quick Start installation to create schemas in your new database.
+Launch the RCU packaged with your Quick Start installation to create schemas in your new database.
 Do not download or use any other version of RCU to configure a database with Quick Start.

-If you have set the ORACLE\HOME environment variable to your Oracle home, you can enter commands similar to the following examples:
+If you have set the ORACLE_HOME environment variable to your Oracle home, you can enter the following commands: